javaee/metro-fi/RoundTripTests/readme.txt

 2. The process
    a.
 Dowload XML TS and XBC test corpus;
    b.
-Edit FastInfosetRTCT/bin/env.sh and execute to set FI_HOME and FIRTT_HOME as well as paths to FastInfoset/bin and FastInfosetRTCT/bin;
+Edit RoundTripTests/bin/env.sh and execute to set FI_HOME and FIRTT_HOME as well as paths to FastInfoset/bin and RoundTripTests/bin;
    c.
-Make sure JDK 1.5 is in the path;
+Make sure JDK 1.5 is on the path;
    d.
 Change to data/xmlconf directory and execute "xercesTest.sh ."